-He has won several prizes and award in National and International Piano Competitions, among which we could highlight the 1st Prize in the Catalunya Piano Competition (youngest winner ever in the 50 years of history of this competition), the 1st Prize in the Barcelona Piano Competition, the 1st Prize in the Girona Musical Competition or the 2nd Prize at the prestigious “El Primer Palau Music Competition”.
-Furthermore he is currently one of the scholarship holders of the prestigious Imogen Cooper Music Trust, which will enable him to participate in several masterclasses and concerts organised by internationally acclaimed pianist Imogen Cooper.
+He has won several prizes and awards in National and International Piano Competitions, among which we could highlight the 1st Prize in the Catalunya Piano Competition (becoming the youngest winner ever in the 50 years of history of this competition), the 1st Prize in the Barcelona Piano Competition, the 1st Prize in the Girona Musical Competition or the 2nd Prize at the prestigious “El Primer Palau Music Competition”.

 His commitment to combine classical repertoire with contemporary music has led him to world-premiere works by some of the most renowned Spanish composers such as Benet Casablancas, Joan Magrané, Marc Migó or Josep Maria Guix and, concurrently to his soloist activity, he usually collaborates with several chamber music ensembles and orchestras, among which we could highlight his multiple collaborations with the Barcelona Medical College Orchestra, conducted by Alfons Reverté.

 Along his career he has performed in several venues across Spain, the UK, Italy, France or Russia, among which we could remark concerts at emblematic venues such as the Palau de la Música Catalana, Palau Maricel de Sitges, the National Auditorium of Barcelona or the London Steinway Hall.
 Over the season 2021-22 he will also make his début recitals at the Ribble Valley International Piano Week, Granollers Auditorium, St. Mary’s Perivale or 30, Pavilion Road Hall.